KAR-NG/Life-Expectancy-Statistical-Analysis-WHO-/life.md

--   Dimension 1 is contributed the most by BMI, Life expectancy, schooling, Income composition of resources, Alcohol consumption, thinness between 10 to 19 years old, and thinness between 5 to 9 years old.
-The red horizontal line is a line of average contribution by all variables, variables that having contribution higher than the red line is considered important.
+-   Dimension 1 is contributed the most by BMI, Life expectancy, schooling, Income composition of resources, Alcohol consumption, thinness between 5 to 9 years old, and thinness between 10 to 19 years old.
+The red horizontal line in the bottom plots is a line of average contribution by all variables, variables that having a contribution higher than the red line is considered important for interpretation.

 -   Dimension 2 is contributed to most by Infant deaths, under-5 death, population, and measles.
 India is the most associated country to